spryker/docker-sdk/docs/09-troubleshooting.md

 docker/sdk up
 ```

-### Vendor folder synchronization
+### Vendor folder synchronization error

 **when**
 You get an error similar to `vendor/bin/console: not found`.

 **then**
-Re-build basic images, assets and codebase:
+Re-build basic images, assets, and codebase:
 ```bash
 docker/sdk up --build
 ```

-### An application is not reachable over http
+### An application is not reachable via http

 **when**
 An application like Yves, Zed, or Glue is not reachable after installation.